dprint/dprint/docs/process-plugin-development.md

 Message body:

+- u32 - Message id of the original format request
 - u32 - Size of the file path
 - File path
 - u32 - Start byte index to format
 - u32 - End byte index to format
-- u32 - Configuration identifier
 - u32 - Size of the override configuration
 - JSON serialized override configuration
 - u32 - Size of the file text